The Private Wealth & Private Client Review: Argentina

 Wealth structuring and regulation

-i Commonly used vehicles for wealth structuring, such as trusts, foundations or partnerships
+i Commonly used vehicles for wealth structuring

 As mentioned in Section I, only a small group of wealthy people has taken advantage of sophisticated structures to improve their estate and business organisation from a tax and succession law standpoint.
-Within this group it is common to see structures that take advantage of foreign trusts and foundations, combined with other structures that are more frequently used, such as company reorganisations and gifts inter vivos (usually structured in a way by which the grantor withholds the legal right of using and enjoying the fruits or profits of the property until his or her death).
+Within this group it is common to see structures that take advantage of foreign trusts and foundations, combined with other structures that are more frequently used, such as company reorganisations and gifts inter vivos (usually structured in a way in which the grantor withholds the legal right of using and enjoying the fruits or profits of the property until his or her death).
 After the CCCN entered into force, the change of marriage regime emerged as another instrument for estate reorganisation.

 ii Legal and tax treatment of commonly used vehicles and typical advantages and disadvantages to personal ownership or control